daheise/simrate_control/README.md

 although some conditions will only reduce to 2x, e.g. being close to a waypoint, gentle ascents/descents.

-The window provides a number of data outputs that may be useful for acheiving maximum acceleration.
-It also has the convience feature up updating your barometer setting at every simrate change.
+The window provides a number of data outputs that may be useful for achieving maximum acceleration.
+It also has the convenience feature up updating your barometer setting at every simrate change.
 The UI is unstable at this time, both in content and location of information.